Kavanaugh: Well-Deserved Victory for Presumption of Innocence

 Supreme Court Justice Brett Kavanaugh testifying to the Senate Judiciary Committee.
 Photo: Win Mcnamee/AFP

 Two weeks ago marked the end of one the most bitter confirmation battles for a nominee to the United States Supreme Court in recent history.
 In a tight vote of 50 to 48, the U.S. Senate confirmed President Donald J. Trump’s nominee and replaced Antony Kennedy with Brett Kavanaugh.
-The president’s pick in a less partisan Washington would have been smooth confirmation process, but before and after Kavanaugh was chosen, many made clear their opposition to whoever was nominated.
+The president’s pick in a less partisan Washington would have been a smooth confirmation process, but before and after Kavanaugh was chosen, many made clear their opposition to whoever was nominated.
 After the first hearing for Kavanaugh’s nomination, everything was sailing easily for the new Supreme Court Justice, until Christine Blasey Ford accused him of sexual assault.

 Ford claimed in a letter that was forwarded to Senator Diane Feinstein, the ranking Democrat of the Senate’s Judiciary Committee, that “Brett Kavanaugh physically and sexually assaulted me during high school in the early 1980’s.”
 The text was leaked to the press against the expressed wishes of the victim, who wrote that she expected the letter and the matter to stay confidential “until we have further opportunity to speak.”